 At times, it's been a wonderfully inspiring, and inspired, avenue for personal and artistic expression.

-...Still, the damn thing can't be stuffed away for any great length of time, without the wanting to go out, to explore the world, to reach for some manner of "interpreting" what I find visually interesting.
+...Still, the damn thing can't be stuffed away for any great length of time, without the wanting to go out, to explore the world, then to reach for some manner of "interpreting" what I find visually interesting.

 My personal interest - excitement - of the art and craft of photography isn't confined to one style, one field of pursuit, one way of seeing the world...one means of expression Then again, my own personal interest in seeing the world runs a gamut from landscapes that explore nature, to cityscapes that find the little scenes in big cities and small towns, to night imagery in the absence of daylight, to the focus on 'people' with artists or musicians, or model-involved portraiture or figure study; from straight color photo-realism to sometimes surreal monotone photo-impressions that come closer to how I feel of an environment.
 It gets down the "wanting of" to exploring the realm, and "seeing the light" where awareness gained through one particular style can easily carry over into another genre.
 It's a matter of the play of light and shadow...that's what the camera sees...that's it's only function.
 Not to think.
 Not to know what I want.
 It's an idiot.
 It's a tool.